oYakate/dotfiles/README.md

 ```
 And for all the madman out there using gentoo, follow the <a href="https://wiki.gentoo.org/wiki/Dwm">instructions</a> on the gentoo wiki!
 Have fun compiling!

-My build also uses the <a href="https://www.nerdfonts.com">Jet Brains Mono Nerd Font </a> so please install it for a (much) better experience.
+My build also uses the <a href="https://www.nerdfonts.com">Jet Brains Mono Nerd Font </a>.